Our Work

 Rohingya refugees crossing from Myanmar into Bangladesh. © Adam Dean/Pano

 There are times when the criminal justice process may be unattainable, unfeasible or too slow to act, and perpetrators of grave crimes spend years on the run without suffering any consequences for their crimes.
 Other tools are therefore needed to step up to the plate – the words of Geoffrey Robertson QC.
-The Australian Centre for International Justice is working with others to introduce a targeted human rights sanctions regime in Australia.
-In February 2020, we made a submission to a Parliamentary Inquiry on whether Australia should introduce, Magnitsky style, human rights targeted sanctions laws.
+Throughout 2020 and 2021, the Australian Centre for International Justice worked alongside others to advocate for the introduction of a targeted human rights sanctions regime in Australia.

 Latest on Targeted Human Rights Sanctions